 - Local official property tax information relevant to the revenue base of the district.

-- Regional demographic and economic indicators such as population, per capita personal income, unemployment rates.
+- Regional demographic and economic indicators, such as population, per capita personal income, unemployment rates.

 - Operating information for the school district, including number of the school district’s employees by function.